- MFA + Quechua embassy legalisation handled in-house

 The Quechua treatment of a Thai House Registration is one of those quiet legal-translation specialisms where decades of precedent sit behind every line — and where improvisation by a non-specialist is instantly visible.
-Whether the receiving authority is government, academic, corporate or judicial, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; keep scrolling for the line-item pricing, the eight-checkpoint workflow, region-specific notes on Quechua registries, and the do-not-skip steps that decide acceptance.
+Whether the receiving authority is government, academic, corporate or judicial, senior translator vetted by Thailand's Department of Consular Affairs handles the text end to end, so the same wording clears the MFA counter, the embassy desk and the receiving authority overseas; everything below is taken from live case sheets — pricing bands, the eight-gate pipeline, the rejection list our Quechua reviewers maintain, and a glossary you can verify against your own documents.

-Our Quechua desk has handled thousands of House Registration cases for purposes ranging from property purchase abroad, proof of address for visa, bank account abroad.
+The Quechua desk keeps a live casebook for House Registration covering proof of address for visa, bank account abroad, property purchase abroad.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Quechua reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.
+Read on for the workflow, the quirks of Quechua-reading registries, a preparation checklist, and the glossary that explains each term printed on your House Registration.

 Why a specialist Quechua translator matters for House Registration